Nayshins/Android-TTT/README.md

 Android Tic Tac Toe
 ===========

 This is an Android app that uses my Java Unbeatable Tic Tac Toe engine.

-It can be built and played locally either through an emulator or on your personal android device.
+It can be built and played locally by using an emulator or personal android device.

 Opening in Android Studio
 ==